 4. Fair trade version is available (note to myself – find fair trade bananas in my area).

 All this is good news.
-On the other hand, the fact remains that of the 300 hundred types of bananas in existence, almost all those we eat are of the single, cloned “Cavendish” variety.
+On the other hand, the fact remains that of the 1000 varieties of bananas in existence, almost all those we eat are of the single, cloned “Cavendish” variety.
 In their natural form, bananas have large seeds and can be yellow, green, purple or even red.
 “The adoption of the Cavendish monoculture in pursuit of maximum, cheapest yields has been criticized for degrading the land and requiring the liberal use of pesticide and fungicide.”

 All this is means that I’ll keep using bananas in my smoothies for now (especially for my son), although I will start to prepare more recipes that are based on locally grown ingredients and use less of them in my smoothies than up till now.